masugadesign/lab-reports-craft-cms/README.md

 {% do report.build(columnNames, entriesQuery) %}
 ```

-Like basic reports, the `report` variable is automatically defined in the template contains a Lab Reports `Report` element instance.
+Like basic reports, the `report` variable is automatically defined in the template and contains a Lab Reports `Report` element instance.

-### Running Reports
+## Running Reports

 Reports can be generated in multiple ways.
 In the _Configured Reports_ tab of the Lab Reports control panel area, each configured report has a "Run" link column.
-Click that link to generate a new report.
+Click that button link to generate a new report.
 Reports can also be generated by clicking the "Run" button from a single configured report's control panel edit form.

 Another way to generate a new report is to use a console command.
 Commands like the following example can be set to run periodically via a cron job.
 Each configured report is a Craft element and has a unique ID, just like any other element.
 Pass that ID to the command using the `reportId` option.